crantok/justinhellings.uk/input/blog.content/primary-secondary-pain-trauma.md

 Trauma?
 That can't be right.
 Nothing really bad has ever happened to me.
 I've never been to war, or been in a motorway pile up or anything like that.

 It's true that when most people think about trauma they think about obviously horrific events but trauma is broader than that.
 Trauma rewires a person.
-It is a way of recording, at a physical level, that a particular occurence is very dangerous and that we need to be ready for emergency action if it happens again.
+It is a way of recording, at a physical level, that a particular occurrence is very dangerous and that we need to be ready for emergency action if it happens again.

 But what could be dangerous enough to do that?
 Nothing in *my* life.

-How dangerous something looks depends on the context.
-If something happened when you were very young, it might look unremarkable to your adult self, just a normal part of growing up.
+How dangerous something seems depends on the context.
+Something in the past that was traumatic may look different to you now.
+You may see it as a normal part of living, or of growing up.

-If an old traumatic event looked normal to me now then I might never figure out what it is.
-So how do I get rid of it?
+If a traumatic event looked normal to me now then I might never figure out what it is.
+So how do I change what's happening?
 Sometimes I manage to push through the intense feeling but whatever I do or say never seems to come out right.
-I always seem to offend someone or make a fool of myself and feel gulity or embarrassed, often both.
+I always seem to offend someone or make a fool of myself and feel guilty or embarrassed, often both.

-The way you are talking about it sounds really intense.
+The way you are talking about it sounds really vivid.

 That's because right now I'm remembering a time that this happened.
 I feel guilty and embarrased all over again.

 Can you describe that feeling?

 Too easily!
 I can feel myself resisting curling into a ball, from the arches of my feet to the back of my neck.
-I'm remembering what happened and I wish that in my memory I just stayed silent and unnoticed, or that something really bad had happened to me immediately afterwards so everyone would have had to feel sorry for me and look after me instead thinking I was an offensive idiot.
+I'm remembering what happened and I wish that in my memory I had just stayed silent and unnoticed, or that something really bad had happened to me immediately afterwards so everyone would have had to feel sorry for me and look after me instead of thinking I was an offensive idiot.

-It sounds like if you could you would run and hide away from what happened.
+It sounds like if you could you would run and hide away.

 Definitely!